-Covered Individuals will be disciplined for violations of Applicable Law, the Compliance Program, and any other employee-related policies.
+Covered Individuals will be disciplined for violations of Applicable Law, the Compliance Program, and any other Covered Individual-related policies.

 This Code is NOT intended to create an atmosphere of distrust.
-It is intended to help all CONSENSUS' Covered Individuals better understand what CONSENSUS believes is best for its employees, patients, and any others with whom it does business and to help CONSENSUS avoid possible violations of law.
+It is intended to help all Consensus Covered Individuals better understand what Consensus believes is best for its Covered Individuals, patients, and any others with whom it does business and to help Consensus avoid possible violations of law.
 Ultimately, each individual is left to depend on his or her individual judgment in deciding on the correct course of action.
 When faced with a particular situation, consider the following:

-- Could my action give the appearance of impropriety? - Will the action bring discredit to any employee or to CONSENSUS if fully disclosed to the public? - Can I defend my action to my supervisor or other employees and to the general public? - Does my action meet my personal code of behavior? - Is my action consistent with the spirit of this code: Do the right thing, always!
+- Could my action give the appearance of impropriety? - Will the action bring discredit to any Covered Individual or to Consensus if fully disclosed to the public? - Can I defend my action to my supervisor or other Covered Individuals and to the general public? - Does my action meet my personal code of behavior? - Is my action consistent with the spirit of this code: Do the right thing, always!

-- Is my action consistent with CONSENSUS policies and practices? - Could my action possibly be a violation of regulation or law?
+- Is my action consistent with Consensus policies and practices? - Could my action possibly be a violation of regulation or law?

 Remember always to use good judgment and common sense.
-If you become aware of a situation that may be in violation of Applicable Laws or this Code, you have the responsibility to bring it to the attention of the Compliance Officer.
+If you become aware of a situation that may be in violation of Applicable Law or this Code, you have the responsibility to bring it to the attention of the Compliance Officer.